 Love loves because love loves, transcending the constricted understanding of the binary mind.
 Love forgives because love forgives, leaping over the narrow judgments of the dualistic mind.
 In a fundamentalist environment, love is reduced to love of ‘us’ opposed to ‘them,’ a constriction which divides the mind between an ethnic ‘us’ and a demonised ‘them.’
 In the case of orthodox fundamentalism, the Hindu, Buddhist and Islamic worlds are all demonised, including their wisdoms, such as Advaita Vedanta and Shaivism, all three Buddhist vehicles, Theravada, Mahayana and Vajrayana, and Islamic Sufism.
 All fundamentalism is fear demonising the ‘other’ that it does not know or understand.
 Moreover, fear always demonises love, which it is afraid to embrace.
 Fear dreads loss of control, change and most fundamentally of all, death.
 Fear of death includes fear of regenerative death, death which overcomes death by death, because regenerative death puts to death all self-obsessed confusion between the uncreated ‘I AM’ and the created me, all confusion that underlies safe separation between uncreated grace and created nature.
 Self-centred religion opposes God’s God-centred glorification of God, which is the radiant heart of Holy Orthodoxy, because Holy Trinity cannot be permitted to expose the self-centred roots of fear, including every kind of fundamentalist or ethnic fear.
 Fear’s unconscious shadow is pride, pride that demonises all that it cannot control, including love.
 Pride is in terror of all that it perceives to be an existential threat, all that appears to persecute its self-established order, its well-disguised reign of terror.
 All love’s cures of fear and pride are demonised by these reigns of terror dressed up as religion, terror that becomes terrorism in cases of religious and political extremism.

 When Honen and Shinran despaired of the divisive mind and condemned it to hell, they recognised that it was separating them from true enlightenment, so put their whole-hearted trust in the Buddha Amida’s vow to save them.
-When Saint Sophrony received Saint Silouan’s wisdom in the Russian monastery of Saint Panteleimon on Mount Athos, he condemned the mind of pride to hell but did not despair, because he put his whole-hearted trust in Christ’s Name to save him.
+When Saint Sophrony the Hesychast received Saint Silouan’s wisdom in the Russian Monastery of Saint Panteleimon on Mount Athos, he condemned the mind of pride to hell but did not despair, because he put his whole-hearted trust in Christ’s Name to save him.
 If Honen and Shinran were to encounter Saint Silouan and Saint Sophrony in realms of glory, self-condemnation of the divisive mind of pride and whole-hearted trust in the saving Name might spring forth as healing light ever to unite them.
-They all knew that the demonising mind-set is cured by its self-condemnation and by hallowing God’s saving Name.
+All four of them knew that the demonising mind-set is cured by its self-condemnation and by hallowing God’s saving Name.
 Wisdom unveils a Christian Kingdom of glory but also a Pure Land, which is the language of Japanese Jodo Buddhism, through the holy mystery of the saving Name.
 Worlds differ and languages differ but the wisdom of the Name is glorified without differences degenerating into divisions.
 Fear resists this wisdom and demonises it wherever it finds it.
 Fundamentalism closes its heart to the wisdom of unselfish love, which it accuses of demonic delusion.
 So what can wisdom do?
 What does love do?
 Demonised by fear, they are crucified by pride, but they forgive because love just loves, without trace of self-interest.
 Of course, thoughts conditioned by pride inevitably arise, but they are released with the same spontaneous grace as they arose.
 Wisdoms differ, but meet upstream where glory dawns.
 Pride arises but dissolves because confusion is consumed.
 Differences arise but divisions do not harden because the divisive, demonising mind is condemned to the hell it spawns.
-This encircling wisdom of glory is humorous and ironic but infallible.
+This encircling wisdom of glory is humorous and ironic but Saint Denys the Areopagite and Saint Gregory Palamas were right to say it is infallible.